juanjq/matplotlib_configuration/README.md

 # matplotlib_configuration
 A script to use matplotlib configurations.

-For installing it you can do:
+For installing it you can do,

 ```
 import httpimport